in-the-keyhole/khs-load/README.md

 ## Token Based Authentication
-This utilitty supports load testing `TOKEN`-based authentication schemes.
+This utility supports load testing `TOKEN`-based authentication schemes.
 If an API has a persistent access token applicable to request headers, you can specify it using the command line `-token` flag (or define it in the `YAML` config).